jordansissel/sysadvent/2012/11/article.md

 ## Labeling

-Since I normally label cables before I run them and label other things very early on in their lifecycle, it only seems appropriate to start there.
+Since I label cables before I run them and generally label other things very early on in their lifecycle, it only seems appropriate to start here.
 There are a few schools of thoughts on how to label and what to label.
 All of those things influence or are influenced by the label maker you use.
 The one thing that us pretty universally true though, is that a bad label is worse than no